Tornjak

 Common Mistakes New Tornjak Owners Make

-The mistakes that derail new Tornjak ownership are almost always preventable with preparation.
+Tornjak ownership tends to go wrong in specific, predictable ways — which is good news, because preparation closes most of them.
 Mistake one: choosing Tornjak based on appearance rather than lifestyle fit—this breed's moderate (1-1.5 hours daily) energy and good (patient approach needed) care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Tornjak's calm temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Tornjak's progress to other dogs online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when veterinarian bills arrive.
 Finally, many new owners don't establish a veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Tornjak